How to Find Device\HarddiskVolume3, 4, 5 in Windows 11/10

 .\List-drives-and-hard-disk-volumes.ps1

-The script will execute and display the device names and their corresponding volume paths for all the drives on your local machine.Find Device HarddiskVolume5 Windows 11 or 10
+and hit Enter.
+You’ll see the device names and their paths for all drives on your computer.Find Device HarddiskVolume5 Windows 11 or 10

 Set-ExecutionPolicy Restricted